Adult LEGO Artists and LEGO Master Model Builders

 Warren Elsmore

 Elsmore is a professional LEGO artist based out of Edinburgh, UK.
-His company “specializes in creating world-class exhibitions and bespoke commissions out of LEGO® bricks.”
+His company “specializes in creating world-class exhibitions and bespoke commissions from LEGO® bricks.”
 In 2022, his current gallery exhibition is called Brick Wonders and is on display at the Novium Museum, UK.
 The exhibit features over 500,000 bricks highlighting wonders old and new, including The Great Barrier Reef.

 The homepage of Warren Elsmore, Lego artist, website.